 - 4.1 This HRA screening process has considered the potential for likely significant effects arising from the policies within the Development Management DPD. - 4.2 The HRA considered five European sites within Rochford District Council's plan boundaries and eleven European sites within a 15km search area around the Authority's boundaries.
 The European sites are predominantly situated in the sparsely populated, relatively inaccessible east of the District.
-The west contains the majority of the District's population and settlements as there is better access to services and fewer physical constraints. - 4.3 The assessment suggested that none of the policies in the Pre-Submission Development Management document are likely to have significant impacts, either alone or in combination, on European Sites. - 4.4 These finding will subject to consultation comments and advice from Natural England and wider stakeholders.
+The west contains the majority of the District's population and settlements as there is better access to services and fewer physical constraints.

+4.3 The assessment suggested that none of the policies in the Pre-Submission Development Management Document are likely to have significant impacts, either alone or in combination, on European Sites.
+The changes made post-consultation are also not considered likely to have a significant in-combination effect on European sites.